Udaykandhala/Glyph-Perturbation-Cardinality-Mechanism/README.md

 License
 This repository is released for academic and research use.
 Please contact the author for commercial licensing or derivative work permissions.

+Datasets are not included.
+Users may supply any text, image, audio, or video file.